Homelessness & Poverty in Early Care & Education

 Education for Homeless Children and Youth (EHCY) (webpage) – This program’s major responsibility is to implement the McKinney-Vento Homeless Assistance Act, so homeless children & unaccompanied homeless youth have equal access to the same free, appropriate public education, including a public preschool education and other services as provided to other children & youths, ensuring homeless children & youth have an opportunity to meet the same challenging state Academic Standards to which all students are held.

-Find your Homeless Liaison (webpage) – WI DPI provides a list of Homeless Liaisons in WI School Districts
+Homeless Liaison Directory (webpage) - This WDPI resource provides a list of the Homeless Liaisons identified within each WI School District

-WI Head Start Fact Sheet (webpage) – summarizes the impact that Head Start & Early Head Start programs had on children and families living in poverty in WI.
+WI Head Start Fact Sheet (2017) (pdf) – Summarizes the impact that Head Start & Early Head Start programs had on children and families living in poverty in WI.

-School House Connection (website) -a national organization working to overcome homelessness through education.
-They provide strategic advocacy & technical assistance in partnership with early childhood programs, schools, institutions of higher education, service providers, families & youth.
+School House Connection (website) -This national organization works to overcome homelessness through education by providing strategic advocacy & technical assistance in partnership with early childhood programs, schools, institutions of higher education, service providers, families & youth.

-National Center for Homeless Education at SERVE (website) – NCHE is the US Dept of Education’s technical assistance center for the federal Education for Homeless Children & Youth (EHCY) Program.
+National Center for Homeless Education (website) – NCHE is the US Dept. of Education’s technical assistance center for the federal Education for Homeless Children & Youth (EHCY) Program.

 National Law Center on Homeless & Poverty (website) – This legal group is dedicated to ending & preventing homelessness through policy advocacy, public education, impact litigation & advocacy training.